rDakota/Rollins_College/Python/Python_Projects/README.md

-## Python Projects I have completed
+## Python projects I have completed